-Pre- and final applications should use an anticipated start date of October 1, 2018.
-The period of performance for projects in this program is ordinarily up to 24 months.
+Applications should use an anticipated start date of October 1, 2022.
+The period of performance for projects in this program should be up to 24 months.
 NOAA anticipates multi-year or incremental funding, that is, funding for approved projects will usually only be provided for the amount budgeted for the first year of the program, and NOAA has no obligation to provide any additional funding in connection with that award.
 Continuation of an award to increase funding or extend the period of performance is at the sole discretion of NOAA.
-Continued funding is contingent upon satisfactory performance, continued relevance to the CRCP mission and priorities, and the availability of funds.
+Continued funding is contingent upon satisfactory performance, continued relevance to the CRCP mission and priorities, and funding availability.